vivqu/vivqu.github.io/_posts/2024-03-10-home-projects.md

 <br />
 ![empty-house](/assets/img/posts/home-projects/empty-house.jpg)
-*That was a friend's extra TV.
+*This was a friend's extra TV.
 We borrowed it so we had something to do while we sat in our empty living room.*
 <br />

 Dru and I had come back from a year living abroad in Japan in September 2019 and moved straight into a shared home with friends that already came partially furnished.
 We had brought very few things with us to Japan in the first place since international shipping was so expensive.
 And the basic everyday necessities we did collect over the year abroad, we eventually donated or sold in a second round when we moved back.
 The only furniture piece I made painful effort to keep was a beautiful Muji [kotatsu](https://en.wikipedia.org/wiki/Kotatsu) table, unavailable anywhere outside of Japan.
 The table was carefully wrapped in layers of blankets and bubble wrap before being packed into a shipping container to be sent overseas back to America.